drreynolds/smuhpc-workshop/source/session_3.rst

 Getting started
 ------------------

+We will perform this session of the workshop on the ``smuhpc3`` login node, so log in there to begin.

 Retrieve the set of files for this session either through :download:`clicking here <code/session3.tgz>` or by copying the relevant files at the command line: